Unstable-Enjoyer/StashAppAndroidTV/README.md

-# Stash App for Android TV
+# Stash App Optimized for Mobile
 Forked from "https://github.com/damontecres/StashAppAndroidTV"  by damontecres

 This is an Android TV app for browsing images and playing scenes from a [Stash](https://github.com/stashapp/stash) server.
 Many devices running Android TV are supported, including Amazon Fire TV devices.
 See [device compatibility](https://github.com/damontecres/StashAppAndroidTV/wiki/Device-Compatibility) for more information.